The isotropy of Hubble expansion in the early and late Universe: Analysis

 where $\ell \in [1, 23]$, $\alpha,\beta$ refer to SNe, FP, or CMB, and $M(\hat {\bf n})$ is the mask. \Eqs\ref{eqn:alm} and \ref{eqn:cl} are closely related to the standard $C_\ell$ statistics -- if the unmasked data have spatially constant uncertainty and a flat power spectrum, \Eq\ref{eqn:alm} reduces to $ \tilde a_{\ell m} = \fsky^{-1} \int M(\hat{\bf n})\delta(\hat{\bf n}) Y_{\ell m}^*(\hat{\bf n}) \, d\Omega(\hat{\bf n}), $ and the weighted power spectrum is related to the standard one by

 To test for isotropy, we extend the approach of \citet{soltisPercentLevelTestIsotropic2019} to multiple tracers.
 Consider the set $\{(\delta(p), \sigma(p))\}$ for all \emph{unmasked} pixels $p$.
 This \emph{distribution} includes contributions from both the potentially anisotropic Hubble field and the underlying noise properties.
 For example, it captures how the spatially varying mask fraction of the CMB affects $\dcmb$ and $\scmb$, and how individual object measurement uncertainties and spatial number density variations affect the SNe and FP maps.
-For each $\delta$ map, we create 1000 \emph{isotropic noise realizations} by drawing unmasked pixel values from this distribution.
-For each realization, we compute the auto- and cross-power spectra $\tilde C_\ell^{{\rm iso},\alpha\beta}$ among all tracers. \Fig\ref{fig:cl_cross} compares $\tilde C_\ell$ and $\tilde C_\ell^{{\rm iso},\alpha\beta}$ for the fiducial analysis choice.
+For each $\delta$ map, we create 1000 \emph{isotropic noise realizations} by drawing unmasked pixel values from this distribution $\{(\delta(p), \sigma(p))\}$.
+For each realization, we compute the auto- and cross-power spectra $\tilde C_\ell^{{\rm iso},\alpha\beta}$ among all tracers. \Fig\ref{fig:cl_cross} compares $\tilde C_\ell$ and $\tilde C_\ell^{{\rm iso},\alpha\beta}$ for the fiducial (black) and the systematics models (blue).

-To quantify the robustness of the isotropy assumption, we perform a $\chi^2$ test on the auto- and cross-spectra.
+To quantitatively evaluate how well each tracer individually, as well as their combination, supports or rejects the isotropy hypothesis, we perform a $\chi^2$ test on the auto- and cross-spectra.
 We consider the multipole range $\ell \in [1, 23]$ and estimate the covariance matrix from the isotropic noise realizations.
 To account for finite sample bias in the inverse covariance estimator, we apply the correction \cite{hartlapNonGaussianityCosmicShear2009, dodelsonEffectCovarianceEstimator2013}

 where $N_{\rm sim}$ is the number of isotropic simulations and $N_{\rm data}$ is the length of the data vector.
-Results are presented in Table~\ref{tab:isotropy_sn_cmb} for both the fiducial analysis and three other models with different systematic treatments.

-The $p$-values of the individual auto- and cross-correlations among $\dsn$ and $\dcmb$ are shown in \Fig\ref{fig:cl_cross}.
-We find that both are consistent with isotropy In \Tab\ref{tab:isotropy_sn_cmb}, we present the $\chi^2$ of the joint analysis of $\dsn$ and $\dcmb$ and find that the fiducial model yields a $p$-value of 0.65, supporting the null hypotheses of (1) isotropic expansion and (2) uncorrelated expansion across epochs.
+\Fig\ref{fig:cl_cross} shows the test statistics of the individual auto- and cross-correlations.
+The auto and cross-spectra of the fiducial $\dsn$ and $\dcmb$ maps are consistent with isotropy.
+Their combined statistics have a p-value of 0.66 (\Tab\ref{tab:isotropy_sn_cmb}, row 1) and supports the null hypotheses of \emph{(1) isotropic expansion and (2) uncorrelated expansion across epochs.} This is the main finding of this letter.
+The result only holds after SNe peculiar velocity correction, and is robust against conservative CMB scale cuts ($p=0.57$) and cosmology uncertainty marginalization ($p=0.75$).